Zirconium Alloy

 Baker-Just Correlation

-In 1973, the Baker-Just correlation was selected as the best correlation available and was included as a requirement in Appendix K of 10 CFR 50.46 for calculation of the heating rate due to oxidation, hydrogen generation and the Effective Cladding Reacted (ECR) because it was available in 1973.
-The Baker-Just equation, as well as more recent correlations, can be represented as an Arrhenius relation (e-Q/RT) with an activation energy Q and an exponential dependence on temperature T (R is the universal gas constant).
+In 1973, the Baker-Just correlation was selected as the best correlation available and was included as a requirement in Appendix K of 10 CFR 50.46 for calculating the heating rate due to oxidation, hydrogen generation, and the Effective Cladding Reacted (ECR) because it was available in 1973.
+The Baker-Just equation and more recent correlations can be represented as an Arrhenius relation (e-Q/RT) with an activation energy Q and an exponential dependence on temperature T (R is the universal gas constant).
 Thus, the oxidation rate and, hence, the heat generation rate increase rapidly as temperature increases.
 The integrated form of the Baker-Just correlation (BJ) for weight/surface-area (w) of zirconium consumed during steam oxidation is

 w2 = 33.3×106 t exp(-45500/RT), (mg/cm2)2

-where t is time in seconds, T is temperature in K and R = 1.987.
+where t is time in seconds, T is the temperature in K, and R = 1.987.
 This equation applies to isothermal oxidation in steam for fresh cladding with no protective, pre-transient oxide layer.
 However, this correlation has the least significant database and justification of all those reviewed.
-Oxidation kinetics studies on a variety of zirconium alloys conducted since 1962 – particularly in the 1970s – have demonstrated that the Baker-Just correlation over-predicts weight gain and zirconium consumed by as much as 30% at the peak cladding temperature (1204°C) allowed by 10CFR50.46.
-USNRC Regulatory Guide 1.157 (May 1989) allows the use of a best-estimate correlation (e.g.,, Cathcart-Pawel) for temperatures greater than 1078°C.
+Oxidation kinetics studies on various zirconium alloys conducted since 1962 – particularly in the 1970s – have demonstrated that the Baker-Just correlation over-predicts weight gain and zirconium consumed by as much as 30% at the peak cladding temperature (1204°C) allowed by 10CFR50.46.
+USNRC Regulatory Guide 1.157 (May 1989) allows the use of a best-estimate correlation (e.g., Cathcart-Pawel) for temperatures greater than 1078°C.

 Special Reference: Baker, L., Just, L.C., Studies of Metal Water Reactions at High Temperatures, III.
 Experimental and Theoretical Studies of the Zirconium-Water Reaction, ANL-6548, page 7, May 1962